Brain segmentation with median_otsu#

 An application of median_otsu for brain segmentation.

-median_otsu can also automatically crop the outputs to remove the largest possible number of background voxels.
+We can also crop the outputs to remove the largest possible number of background voxels.
 This makes outputted data significantly smaller.
-Auto-cropping in median_otsu is activated by setting the autocrop parameter to True.
+We can use the crop function to crop the data using the bounding box of the mask.

 Saving cropped data as demonstrated previously.